Avalanche take 3-0 series lead over Preds with 7-3 win

 KUEMPER HURT

-The Avalanche goalie was hurt with 56.6 seconds left in the first period when Johansen’s stick caught him through the mask.
-Kuemper yanked the mask off and was down on the ice holding his head before skating to the locker room holding a towel to his face.
+The Avalanche goalie was hurt with 56.6 seconds left in the first as Johansen’s stick caught his face through the mask.
+Kuemper yanked the mask off and was down on the ice before skating to the locker room holding a towel to his face.
 He was 37-12-4 for Colorado during the regular season and won the first two games of this series.

+“I don’t know exactly what happened or how it gets in there,” Bednar said of the stick.
+“It’s unfortunate is what I think.
+It’s an unfortunate play.”

 ROOKIE GOALIE